Soft, fluffy, and smooth Vietnamese steamed buns filled with delicious savory pork filling, hard-boiled eggs, and Chinese sausage.

 3. You roll the dough too thin

-If you roll out the dough too thin, the dough will come into contact to the filling and most likely they will get that “burn” spots because there are some moisture in the filling
+If you roll out the dough too thin, the dough will come into contact with the filling and most likely they will get that “burn” spots because there is some moisture in the filling

 4. High heat during steaming

-You need to bring the water in the steamer to a boil and then lower the heat to LOW (Yes, LOW) and place the steamed buns in to steam.
-Medium to high heat will cause the buns to wrinkle (Guaranteed on that one for sure!)
+You need to bring the water in the steamer to a boil and then lower the heat to medium-low and place the steamed buns in the steam

 Water that evaporates in the steamer will collect on the lid and will drip back down to the steamed buns, creating those ugly burn spots!